lake-wg/authz/draft-ietf-lake-authz.md

 When ELA is used for zero-touch enrollment, U normally has little to no knowledge of the available V's.
 This may lead to situations where U has to retry several times at different V's until it finds one that works.
 This section presents two optimization strategies for such cases.
-They were developed to address scenarios where V's are radio gateways to which U wants to enroll.
+They were developed to address scenarios where V's are radio gateways to which U wants to enroll, but may also be applicable to other use cases.

 ## U anycasts message_1 {#strat-anycast}